If you prefer, please listen to this recorded webinar and others.

 What happens in the body involves the limbic system.
 It is always scanning for threat.
 The amygdala sounds the alarm and stress hormones are released.
 The hippocampus selects memories that are the most intense as a guide for action.
 This becomes a trigger and over time distorts accurate recall as our fears gradually become worse.
 This is what keeps us up at night, and is usually about the unknown future based on an undesirable event.

 It also lowers our window of tolerance for stress.
 Ideally, we are in an optimal arousal state that we can effectively regulate throughout the day.
 As long as you have the tools necessary to keep the regulation within these thresholds, you are able to function well, engage with others, and make good decisions.
-If we move too high, we are in the hyperarousal state (fight or flight).
-Too low and we are in the hypoarousal state (freeze).
+If we move too high, we are in the hyperarousal state.
+Too low and we are in the hypoarousal state.
 What does excess stress do over time?
 The boundaries shrink and it becomes much easier to move into the hyperarousal and hypoarousal state.
 Our goal is to practice with tools that widen the threshold and increase our capacity for handling stress.

 It’s important to recognize our own survival responses if we’re going to help our kids.
 In the hyperarousal category we tend to get anxious, restless, irritable and argumentative (fight).
 Or we tend to actively avoid emotions and conflict (flight).
-If this is not effective, we move into feeling tense and ruminating on the regrettable past or unknown future (freeze).
+If this is not effective, we move into feeling tense and feel like we can’t make a move (freeze).
 Over time in the freeze response, and we are vulnerable to moving to a hypoarousal state which I call sleep and submit.
 In the sleep response, we sleep more, move less, and feel lethargic.
 In the submit response we are giving up and may be agreeable, but often will not follow through (but still apologize)?

 Tools for hyperarousal state to counter fight, flight or freeze: A, B, C, D, E